NBA Rumors: Dwyane Wade Strongly Denies Recruiting Shaquille O’Neal, LeBron James & Chris Bosh To Miami Heat

 After the 2018-19 NBA season, future NBA Hall of Famer Dwyane Wade decided to permanently end his NBA career.
-Wade had immediately made a huge impact from the time he was drafted as the No. 5 overall pick in the 2003 NBA Draft and in the 16 meaningful years he played, he managed to achieve numerous milestones, including winning three NBA championship titles.
+Wade had immediately made a huge impact from the time he was drafted as the No. 5 overall pick in the 2003 NBA Draft, and in the 16 meaningful years he played, he managed to achieve numerous milestones, including winning three NBA championship titles.
 During the times he and the Miami Heat competed in the NBA Finals, Wade had played alongside other NBA greats.
-These include Shaquille O’Neal, LeBron James, and Chris Bosh.
+These include Shaquille O’Neal, LeBron James and Chris Bosh.

 The successful acquisitions of those superstars had undeniably given Dwyane Wade huge help in delivering three NBA championship titles to Miami.
-However, in an interview with Rohan Nadkarni of Sports Illustrated, Wade made it clear that he “never had to pitch” Shaquille O’Neal, LeBron James, and Chris Bosh to team up with him in South Beach.
+However, in an interview with Rohan Nadkarni of Sports Illustrated, Wade made it clear that he “never had to pitch” Shaquille O’Neal, LeBron James and Chris Bosh to team up with him in South Beach.

 “I’ve never had to pitch a guy on Miami.
 I didn’t have to pitch Shaq, he came on his own.
 I didn’t have to pitch LeBron and Chris, it was more so about what we could do together, not necessarily where it was going to be at.
 If somebody reaches out to me, and asks me what I think, then I give them my spiel.
 But I’ve never had to pitch a guy on Miami.
 I think it’s just social media talk.
 It’s something for someone to write.
 It’s funny to me.”